netsec-ethz/rains/design-denial-of-existance.md

 quickly correct her mistake.
 Otherwise she has to wait until the naming server responds to the forwarded query to obtain a new assertion or the cached shard/zone.

+## Assertion revocation

+In a cloud setting where we need to be able to spin up machines very quickly, the opposite might be true as well.
+Once the demand decreases, less servers are needed or servers.
+Or a specific machine will be re-purposed and will be responsible for a different service.
+In both cases the cloud operator wants to remove some assertions from the cache before they expire.
+Thus, a naming authority should be able to push a signed statement to a caching resolver which triggers the removal of a mentioned assertion from the cache.